Web Loom logo

 Binding Command State to the Template

-Commands expose isExecuting$ and canExecute$ observables.
-Subscribe to them with useObservable and bind to the template:
+Commands expose isExecuting$ and canExecute$ signals.
+Read them with useSignal and bind to the template:

 <script setup lang="ts">